Anyone can tell a story, but how do you create a “driveway moment” story?

-So what's the biggest difference between this story telling workshop and any other?
+So what's the biggest difference between this story telling book and any other?

-Most storytelling workshops are about taking the story from one point to the next.
+Most storytelling products are about taking the story from one point to the next.
 They tell you that it’s all about sequence, the inciting incident and other such story elements.
-Most of the workshops seem to focus on the storytelling skill alone, forgetting that we have there's a lot more at stake.
+Most of the books and course seem to focus on the storytelling skill alone, forgetting that we have there's a lot more at stake.
 We have to go beyond the driveway moment.
 We have to then connect our stories back to our information in a meaningful way.

 For us to successfully use a story in business, we have to cover all three elements: